thinkb4/a-walk-in-graphql/lessons/day_02/day_02.md

 }
 ```

-Of course passing the param along without handling it at resolver level won't do the job.
+Of course, passing the param along without handling it at resolver level won't do the job.

 ```javascript
 const resolvers = {